 For five years I was the voice of the the world’s most famous groundhog on Twitter, building a community around the prognosticating marmot and driving Groundhog Day buzz.

-I was the first to name foreboding winter storms “Snowmageddon” on Twitter, back in 2007.
-Then as early as 2008 and 2009, Doug Hamlin and I set up live stream cameras, got it mentioned on WCCO CBS-TV News, made t-shirts, and it was a trending topic in Minneapolis — then a national trending topic.
+Doug Hamlin and I were the first to name foreboding winter storms “Snowmageddon” on Twitter, back in 2007.
+Then as early as 2008 and 2009, Doug and I set up live stream cameras, got it mentioned on WCCO CBS-TV News, made t-shirts, and it was a trending topic in Minneapolis — then a national trending topic.
 We literally had coffee one morning and said, “Let’s try to make a national trending topic today.”
 This was well before it was included in the Urban Dictionary, and then The Weather Channel started naming every storm.
 It was part of living in Minnesota and the ironic fear-mongering culture of being afraid of snow.
+See the Wikipedia entry here.

 For years and years I’ve traveled with a small Batman toy and chronicled his adventures for my kids back home.
 Batman has seen The White House, Space Needle, Alcatraz, Disney World, Mount Rushmore, Hoover Dam, Las Vegas Strip, The Pentagon, the Hollywood sign, Fort Knox, Louisville Slugger Museum, Chicago Bean, Santa Monica Pier, Fenway Park and the Empire State Building.
 And more.
 The Pioneer Press took note in late 2016.